Liverpool, NY, Schools with Health Information Technology Programs

 A few schools near Liverpool, NY, offer certificate and associate's degree programs in health information technology and closely related fields.
 This article looks at three schools that are within a 55-minute drive of downtown Liverpool and the programs they offer.
 It also includes a table of information that is useful to individuals who are looking for a school.
 This table covers topics such as each school's enrollment, tuition and graduation rates.
 At the end of the article, there is a brief look at one more area school with a relevant program.

 - About 37 miles from downtown Liverpool is Morrisville State College, which offers an associate's degree in medical office administration.

-- Le Moyne College, just nine miles away, is the closest option to downtown Liverpool.
-This school offers a health information systems certificate program.
+- Le Moyne College, just nine miles away, offers a health information systems certificate program.

 - Onondaga Community College offers an associate's degree program in health information technology.
-It is approximately 11 miles from Liverpool's city center.
+It is approximately eight miles from Liverpool's city center.